Did Logan survive the attack at the restaurant? How many victims will the evil curse claim before it’s finished?

 “Fine.”
-Bella pointed to the pink sign, Le Ice Cream Parlor, hanging between two 3D hot-pink ice cream cones, on a pink-and-white shingled building.
+Bella pointed to the pink sign, Le Ice Cream Parlor, hanging between two 3D hot-pink ice cream cones on a white shingled building.
 “We’re here.”

 We stepped into the pink.
-A long counter spanned the left wall, fronted with hot-pink stools.
-Light-pink booths lined the right and back walls.
-White wrought-iron tables and chairs filled the space in the middle.
+An extended counter spanned the left wall, fronted with hot-pink stools, light-pink booths lined the right and back walls, and white wrought-iron tables and chairs filled the middle.
 “Cute,” I said.
-The sweet aroma of ice cream, chocolate fudge, and cotton candy wafted to my nose.
+The sweet aroma of ice cream, chocolate fudge, and cotton candy wafted my nose.
 My mouth watered.
-I smelled peanut butter, strawberries, and I don’t know what else.
+I smelled peanut butter and strawberries and didn’t know what else.
 “An ice cream heaven.”

-Bella took a seat at the counter.
+Bella took a pink stool at the counter.
 “Hi, Eric.
 Can I have a banana split?”

-“Sure thing, Bella,” a gangly teenager replied, scooping ice cream into a banana-shaped glass dish, a toothy grin on his pimpled face.
+“Sure thing, Bella.”
+The gangly teenager scooped ice cream into a banana-shaped glass dish, a toothy grin on his pimpled face.

 “What can I get the young ladies?”
 I turned, expecting an older man.
 Instead, a man in his early thirties flashed his pearly whites at us.
 “Hi.
 I’m Jonathan Hale, the owner of this ice cream heaven.”